Lawrence College

 Old Gallians who visit the museum frequently find photographs of themselves, their housemates and their mentors — a powerful reminder of the continuity of the Gallian community across time.

-Sir Henry Lawrence Collection
+Maj Gen Sir Henry Montgomery Lawrence Collection

 The collection includes reproductions of significant documents from Lawrence's career and, where available, items connected directly to the Lawrence family and to the founding of the Lawrence Schools network.